How to Make the Best Peach Clafoutis

 Step 6 – To make the batter, measure your dry ingredients, your cream, and eggs.
 You will also need a pinch of salt.

-Process for 15 seconds, scrape down the sides of the blender jar, and process for another 30 seconds until you have no pockets of dry ingredients.
+Process for 15 seconds, scrape down the sides of the blender jar with a rubber spatula, then process for another 30 seconds until there are no pockets of dry ingredients.

 blender with clafouti batter